APonomaryov/Task/ReadMe.txt

 existing context menu.
 Solution is based on Microsoft sample project (http://code.msdn.microsoft.com/CppShellExtContextMenuHandl-410a709a).
-License is included.
+A license is included.

+The task was implemented using Visual Studio 2012 Express Edition.
 COM component was successfully tested on Windows 7 64bit.
-A result is written to "Log.log" file in a current directory.
+A result of calculations is written to "Log.log" file in a current directory.

 Further Possible improvements:
 - Code optimization